MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/07-foundry-iq.md

 In this exercise, you explored how to use Foundry IQ to connect an agent to a knowledge source.
 While the example in this exercise is simple, it demonstrates the ability to ground agents in contextual knowledge to improve the accuracy and relevance of responses.

-Using Foundry IQ offers many advantages over a custom implementation of the retrieval augmented generation (RAG) pattern that is prevalent in generative AI solutions.
+Using Foundry IQ offers many advantages over a custom implementation of the retrieval augmented generation (RAG) pattern that's prevalent in generative AI solutions.
 By centralizing access to knowledge in a single tool, you can offload the data source selection and retrieval logic to Foundry IQ, and reuse knowledge sources across multiple agents without the need to duplicate code or data access logic.

 > **[Ask Anton](https://aka.ms/azk-anton){:target="_blank"}**<br/>![Anton avatar.](./media/anton-icon.png)<br/>If you have questions about some of the topics covered in this exercise, *[Ask Anton](https://aka.ms/azk-anton){:target="_blank"}* is a generative AI-based agent that you can ask about AI concepts and Microsoft Foundry.
 Open the app at **[https://aka.ms/azk-anton](https://aka.ms/azk-anton){:target="_blank"}** and use the **Configure** button to enter your Foundry project and model details.<br/><br/>*Ask Anton is not a supported Microsoft product or a component of Microsoft Learn or AI Skills Navigator.
 Just an example of an AI agent for you to explore as you learn about what's possible with AI.*<br/><br/>If you *do* check out Ask Anton, we'd love you to *[tell us about your experience](https://forms.office.com/r/fC0ndfBQeK){:target="_blank"}*!

 ## Clean Up

-If you have finished exploring Microsoft Foundry, you should delete the resources created in this exercises to avoid unnecessary utilization charges.
+If you have finished exploring Microsoft Foundry, you should delete the resources created in this exercise to avoid unnecessary utilization charges.

 1. Open the [Azure portal](https://portal.azure.com){:target="_blank"} at `https://portal.azure.com` and view the contents of the resource group where you deployed the project used in this exercise.
 1. On the toolbar, select **Delete resource group**.